Frequently Asked Questions:

 Do you work with people that also have a small business?
 Yes, Jenya is an Enrolled Agent and we do non-flight crew taxes as well.
 We have many self employed clients and handle rentals, depreciation, foreign earned income, foreign tax credit, etc.

 What forms do I need to fill out to work with you?
 You need to fill out the Flight Crew Packet.
 It includes a 3-page New Client form for all of your standard tax info (only 2 pages if you don’t have kids).
 The Flight Calendar for 2018 (and going forward until the flight crew expenses become deductible again) has a check box on the top to confirm that you have kept track of your overnights.
 This will ensure that your per diem reimbursement on your W2 is not considered taxable.

 After I fill out your forms how do I get my documents to you?
 Once you’ve received your W2s, etc:

 1. Please read the forms carefully and fill out anything that pertains to you.
 Sign the New Client Form (or the Recurring Client Form if you’re already a client),

-2. Either make photocopies of your tax documents (no receipts) and send them through the mail, or
+2. Either make photocopies of your tax documents (no receipts) and send them through the mail or fax, or

 3. Scan all of your documents into 1 PDF and upload it to the portal (Fedex/Kinko’s is a good resource to help you scan and/or send your docs).
 Please don’t send pics from your phone or scan each page individually.